-The National Interagency Mobilization Guide identifies standard procedures that guide the operations of multi-agency operational and logistical support activity throughout the national coordination system.
-This guide is intended to facilitate interagency dispatch coordination, ensuring timely and cost-effective incident support services are provided.
+The National Interagency Standards for Resource Mobilization identifies standard procedures that guide the operations of multi-agency operational and logistical support activity throughout the national coordination system.
+These standards are intended to facilitate interagency dispatch coordination, ensuring timely and cost-effective incident support services are provided.
 It is designed to accommodate amendments as needed and will be retained as current material until amended.
-Local and Geographic Mobilization Guides should be used to supplement the National Interagency Mobilization Guide.
+Local and Geographic Mobilization Guides should be used to supplement the National Interagency Standards for Resource Mobilization.